 As you may figure out, selling the end product is (much)more profitable.
 Outsource companies should physically scale to earn more money.
 I.e. more employees to sell more time.

 Outsource companies work on various software as well as product businesses.
 The difference is in the environment inside the company.
 When your business model is selling more employees, the quality may struggle.
 It also may not be in some companies that focus not only on selling more time.
 Outsourced businesses want to deliver fast.
 That's where you may work on several projects and meet various technologies.

 Product companies (usually) focus on quality.
 They also want to deliver fast.
 Yet, they understand that quality should be the top priority.
 It's where you may work on optimizing things.
 Also, you see the impact you do.
 There are real users using the product!

 Q: Where to work: small, middle-sized, or large company?

 Small companies may be cozy spaces to work in.
 You know all your coworkers.
 On Fridays, you go to a pub.
 In the morning, you talk with many people near a water cooler.
 The company is flexible enough to make pivots.
 Tired of technology A?
 Let's try B. Have an idea on how to do some tasks better?
 Tell everyone.
 Talk with the CEO in the kitchen.
 She tells you "great job!" and implements your idea.
 You may try different hats while working there.

-Middle-sized companies are something between.
+Middle-sized companies are something in between.
 They may not be "old" enough to establish a great hiring process, or somewhere is chaos.
-Or, they propose a high salary, interesting tech stack, and awesome team.
+Or, they propose a high salary, an interesting tech stack, and an awesome team.
 Who knows.

 It all depends.
 Ask many questions in an interview to figure out who they are.